-‘Young And The Restless’ Casting Scoop: Greg Rikaart Back In Y&R
+‘Young And The Restless’ Casting Scoop: Greg Rikaart Back In ‘Y&R’

 Young and the Restless fans are in for more excitement.
 As the story heats up with the upcoming romantic shake-ups and the Newman family clash heats up, there’s a new casting scoop to hit Young and the Restless.
 Based on the latest news, Greg Rikaart will reprise his role as Kevin.

 Back in May, an official announcement for Rikaart’s departure was made.
-Various Young and the Restless spoilers for the exit storyline of his character has also been making rounds on the web.
+Various Young and the Restless spoilers for the exit storyline of his character have also been making rounds on the web.
 At that time, a lot of fans were unhappy with the news.
 Based on the latest information from soap opera insiders, it seems like CBS changed their mind about ousting the actor.

-The latest Young and the Restless casting scoop from Soap Central reveal Rikaart will continue to play his role as Kevin for the next weeks.
+The latest Young and the Restless casting scoop from Soap Central reveals Rikaart will continue to play his role as Kevin for the next weeks.
 Kevin’s exit was tied up with Chloe’s disappearance.
-Chloe’s involvement in Adam Newman’s death has been revealed, and the woman was on the run.
+Chloe’s involvement in Adam Newman’s death has been revealed, and the woman is on the run.
 To start a new life, Chloe faked her death with Dr. Harris and Victor’s help.

-In the previous episode of the Young and the Restless, Kevin made the decision to run away with Chloe and Bella.
+In the previous episode of The Young and the Restless, Kevin made the decision to run away with Chloe and Bella.
 The couple left Genoa City to start anew.
 Kevin and Chloe are off to Oregon where they can live freely, at least for the moment.
 While the two were able to leave town, they are not entirely free from GC since Victor and Dr. Harris know Chloe is alive.
-The Mustache has always been a schemer, and he might involve Chloe and Kevin in one of his schemes soon especially now that the Newman family.
+The Mustache has always been a schemer, and he might involve Chloe and Kevin in one of his schemes soon.

 Today on #YR, Kevin shares surprising news and Nikki prepares for her concert.
 WATCH FULL EPISODE: https://t.co/TUxuSk2lps pic.twitter.com/fDVi51wWBt